quisquous/cactbot/docs/CactbotCustomization.md

 ## Customizing Appearance

-The `user/<name>.css` file can change positions, sizes, colors, etc. for components of the UI module.
+A user css file can change positions, sizes, colors, etc. for components of the UI module.
 See the `ui/<name>/<name>.css` to find the selectors you can modify.

 For example in [ui/raidboss/raidboss.css](../ui/raidboss/raidboss.css), you see the `#popup-text-container` and `#timeline-container` which can be changed via `user/raidboss.css` to different positions as desired.
-You can use `user/raidboss.css` to add additional styling.
+You can use `user/raidboss.css` or a `.css` file in `user/raidboss/` to add additional styling.

 The size and color of info text alerts can also be changed by making a CSS rule for the `.info-text` class such as below: